raorjun/SMathhacks-2024-Project/README.md

-# SMathhacks-2024-Project
+# SMathhacks-2024-Project - Croptimizer

 ## By: Laira L, Meghan L, Stella H, and Arjun R

-Our project is called Croptimizer.
-We
+To develop Croptimizer, we used the `scikit-learn` machine learning library.